-Because iterative linear inversion is the concept and thinking behind many inverse approaches, I determined to make explicit the difference between that approach and a direct inverse method.
+Since iterative linear inversion is the concept and thinking behind many inverse approaches we thought to make explicit the difference between that approach and a direct inverse method.
 The direct 2D elastic isotropic inverse solution described in Appendix A is not iterative linear inversion.
-Iterative linear inversion starts with equation 21.
-In that approach, I solve for $V_1$ and then change the reference medium iteratively.
+Iterative linear inversion starts with equation (15).
+In that approach, we solve for $V_1$ and then change the reference medium iteratively.
 The new differential operator $L'0$ and the new reference medium $G'0$ satisfy

-$$L'0 = L_0 - V_1$$ and $L'0 G'0 = \delta.$ (25)
+$$L'0 = L_0 - V_1$$ and $L'0 G'0 = \delta.$ (19)

-In the indirect iterative linear approach, all steps basically relate to the linear relationship equation 21 with a new reference background medium, with differential operator $L'0$ and a new reference Green's function $G'0$ , where in terms of the new updated reference $L'0$ equation 21 becomes where $V'1$ is the portion of V linear in data $(G - G'0){ms}$ .
-We can continue to update $L'0$ and $G'0$ , and we hope that the indirect procedure is solving for the perturbation operator V. In contrast, the direct inverse solution (equations 16 and A-6) calls for a single unchanged reference medium for computing $V_1, V_2, \ldots$ For a homogeneous reference medium, $V_1, V_2, \ldots$ For a homogeneous reference medium, $V_1, V_2, \ldots$ are each obtained by a single unchanged analytic inverse.
-We remind ourselves that the inverse to find $V_1$ from data is the same exact unchanged analytic inverse operation to find $V_2, V_3, \ldots$ from equations 21, 23, ..., which is completely distinct and different from equations 25 and 26 and higher iterates.
+In the indirect iterative linear approach, all steps basically relate to the linear relationship equation (15) with a new reference background medium, with differential operator $L'0$ and a new reference Green's function $G'0$ where in terms of the new updated reference, $L'0$ , equation (15) becomes where $V'1$ is the portion of V linear in data $(G - G'0){ms}$ .
+We can continue to update $L'0$ and $G'0$ , and hope that indirect procedure is solving for the perturbation operator V. In contrast, the direct inverse solution equations (11) and (A-3) calls for a single unchanged reference medium, for computing $V_1, V_2, \ldots$ .
+For a homogeneous reference medium, $V_1, V_2, \ldots$ are each obtained by a single unchanged analytic inverse.
+We remind ourselves that the inverse to find $V_1$ from data, is the same exact unchanged analytic inverse operation to find $V_2, V_3, \ldots$ , from equations (15),(16),..., which is completely distinct and different from equations (19) and (20) and higher iterates.

-$$G_0'V_1'G_0' = D' = (G - G_0'){ms},$$ (26)
+$$G'0 V'1 G'0 = D' = (G - G'0){ms}, (20)$$

 For ISS direct inversion, there are no numerical inverses, no generalized inverses, no inverses of matrices that are computed from and contain noisy band-limited data.
-The latter issue is terribly troublesome and difficult and is a serious practical problem, which does not exist or occur with direct ISS methods.
-The inverse of operators that contain and depend on band-limited noisy data is a central and intrinsic characteristic and practical pitfall of indirect methods, model matching, updating, and iterative linear inverse approaches (e.g., AVO and FWI).
+The latter issue is terribly troublesomeand difficult and a serious practical problem which simply doesn't exist or occur with direct ISS methods.
+The inverse of operators that contain and depend on band-limited noisy data is a central and intrinsic characteristic and practical pitfall of indirect methods, model matching, updating, iterative linear inverse approaches (e.g. AVO and FWI).

-Are there any circumstances in which the indirect iterative linear inversion and the direct ISS parameter estimation would be equivalent?
+Are there any circumstances where the indirect iterative linear inversion and the direct ISS parameter estimation would be equivalent?

-Are there any circumstances in which the ISS direct parameter inversion subseries would be equivalent to and correspond to the indirect iterative linear approach?
-Let us consider the simplest acoustic singlereflector model and a normal incident plane-wave reflection data experiment with ideal full band-width perfect data.
-Let the upper half-space have velocity $c_0$ and the lower half-space have velocity $c_1$ and then analyze these two methods (direct ISS parameter estimation and indirect iterative linear inversion) to use the reflected data event to determine the velocity of the lower half-space, $c_1$ .
-Yang and Weglein (2015) examine and analyze this problem and compare the results of the direct ISS method and the indirect iterative linear inversion.
-They show that the direct ISS inversion to estimate $c_1$ converged to $c_1$ under all circumstances and all values of $c_0$ and $c_1$ .
-In contrast, the indirect linear iterative inversion had a limited range of values of $c_0$ and $c_1$ where it converged to $c_1$ , and in that range, it converged much slower than the direct ISS parameter estimation for $c_1$ .
-The iterative linear inverse simply shut down and failed when the reflection coefficient R was greater than 1/4 (see Appendix B and Yang, 2014).
+Are there any circumstances where the ISS direct parameter inversion subseries would be equivalent to and correspond to the indirect iterative linear approach?
+Let's consider the simplest acoustic single reflector model, and a normal incident plane wave reflection data experiment with ideal full band-width perfect data.
+Let the upper half space have velocity $c_0$ and lower half space have velocity $c_1$ and then analyze these two methods (direct ISS parameter estimation and indirect iterative linear inversion) to use the reflected data event to determine the velocity of the lower half space, $c_1$ .
+Yang and Weglein (2015) examined and analyzed this problem and compared the results of the direct ISS method and the indirect iterative linear inversion.
+They showed that the direct ISS inversion to estimate $c_1$ converged to $c_1$ under all circumstances and all values of $c_0$ and $c_1$ .
+In contrast, the indirect linear iterative inversion had a limited range of values of $c_0$ and $c_1$ where it converged to $c_1$ , and in that range it converged much slower than the direct ISS parameter estimation for $c_1$ .
+The iterative linear inverse simply shut down and failed when the reflection coefficient, R, was greater than 1/4.
+See Appendix B and Yang (2014).